mendoncamaria/quiz-app/README.md

 ## About the Project

 ### Overview:
 You will be having 10 questions.
 Each question Will have 4 options.
-On selecting the option, you will be able to go to the next question.
+On selecting the option, you can go to the next question.
-Once 10 questions are done, you will be able to preview and edit them.
+Once 10 questions are done, you can preview and edit them.

 ### Tech Stack
 ReactJS + Vite